crabel99/BTC-Mining-Economics/README.md

 Once you have the environment set up and the database populated, you will need to open `Bitcoin Marginal Utility.R` and execute it from source.
 This will run the entire file and provide you wil the graphical outputs seen in the `*.pdf`'s in this repository.

-The Bitcoin price history was downloaded from the [St. Louis Federal Reserve Bank](https://fred.stlouisfed.org/series/CBBTCUSD) and only goes back to 2014.
+The Bitcoin price history was downloaded from the [CoinMetrics](https://community-api.coinmetrics.io/).
-If you know of a more comprehensive data source. please open an issue so that I can update the model.

 This project is covered under [Creative Commons 4.0-BY](https://creativecommons.org/licenses/by/4.0/legalcode).
 Please feel free to do with this as you will, but please remember to cite this work appropriately.